Crystal Beach Cyclone: History

 Three of these coasters (known as the 'Terrifying Triplets' of the Giant Cyclone Safety Coasters) were designed and built.
 The Crystal Beach 'Cyclone' and the Revere Beach 'Lightning' were both opened in 1927.
 The following year, the Schneck brothers, owners of Palisades Park in Fort Lee, NJ, contracted Traver to build a 'Cyclone' for the 1928 season.
 Of the three, the Crystal Beach version was the most famous and longest lasting, eventually being dismantled in September 1946 due to the high maintenance costs and falling revenues.
 Some of the wood and steel from the Cyclone was used by John Allen and Herbert Schmeck (both designers for the Philadelphia Toboggan Company) in the construction of the Crystal Beach Comet coaster in 1948.

 Characteristics

 Over 225 tonnes of metal were used in building the ride, which used a steel support structure instead of the more traditional wood.
-Despite this, it is still considered a wooden roller coaster, due to the construction of the track (300 X 25 millimetre wood laminants topped by a flat steel rail).
-Total length of wood used was about 6,100 metres - all British Columbia fir.
-At night, 1,000 small incandescent lamps lit the ride.
+Despite this, it is still considered a wooden roller coaster, due to the construction of the track, being 300 by 25 mm wood laminants topped by a flat steel rail.
+The total length of wood used was about 6100 m — all British Columbia fir.
+At night, a thousand small incandescent lamps lit the ride.